SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

   https://youtu.be/FU90zeFZZFs</a>.
 </div>

-### Example: A rectangle with a size of 10 x 10 asterisks
+### Problem: A rectangle with a size of 10 x 10 asterisks

 Write a program that draws a rectangle of **10 x 10** asterisks in the console.